samiiio/samiouyang-dataviz-portfolio/final-project-part-three.md

 My audience would be primarily three groups:
 - Newcomers & Incoming students in Pittsburgh

 They might not be familiar with the city’s weather and need tips on housing, outdoor activities, and seasonal planning.

-- Outdoor Enthusiasts & Fitness Lovers in Pittsburgh The weather can impact when and where they can train or play sports.
+- Outdoor Enthusiasts & Fitness Lovers in Pittsburgh

+The weather can impact when and where they can train or play sports.
+So leanring the trend of weather in Pittsburgh could help me make most of the weather.

 ## References